The solvability of consensus in iterated models extended with safe-consensus: Introduction

 Also, we study the solvability of consensus in two alternate iterated models extended with safe-consensus.
 In the first model, the processes write to memory, then they snapshot it and finally they invoke safe-consensus boxes.
 We prove that in this model, consensus cannot be implemented from safe-consensus.
 In the second model, processes first invoke safe-consensus, then they write to shared memory and finally they snapshot the contents of the memory.
 We show that this model is equivalent to the previous model and thus consensus cannot be solved in this model.

 {\bf Related Work.} Distributed computing theory has been concerned from early on with understanding the relative power of synchronization primitives.
 The wait-free context is the basis to study other failure models e.g.~\cite{BGdistalg}, and there is a characterization of the wait-free, read/write solvable tasks~\cite{HS99}.
 For instance, the weakening of consensus, \emph{set agreement}, where $n$ processes may agree on at most $n-1$ different input values, is still not wait-free solvable~\cite{BG93-2,HS99,SZ00} with read/write registers only.
-The \emph{renaming} task where $n$ processes have to agree on at most $2n-1$ names has also been studied in detail e.g.~\cite{AttiyaBDPR90,Castaneda:2012:ETA:2247370.2247382,Castaneda:2008:NCT:1400751.1400791, Castaneda:2012:NCT:2108242.2108245,CastanedaRRrev2011}.
+The \emph{renaming} task where $n$ processes have to agree on at most $2n-1$ names has also been studied in detail e.g.~\cite{AttiyaBDPR90,Castaneda:2012:ETA:2247370.2247382,Castaneda:2008:NCT:1400751.1400791,Castaneda:2012:NCT:2108242.2108245,CastanedaRRrev2011}.

-Iterated models e.g.~\cite{borowsky,herlihyAdversaries,herlihyAdversaries-j,rajsbaum2010iterated,impossFDs,RRT08} facilitate impossibility results, and (although more restrictive) facilitate the analysis of protocols~\cite{gafniRrecursion}.
-We follow in this paper the approach of~\cite{GRH06} that used an iterated model to prove the separation result that set agreement can implement {renaming} but not vice-versa, and expect our result can be extended to a general model model using simulations, as was done in~\cite{gafnirajsOPODIS10} for that separation result.
+Iterated models e.g.~\cite{rajsbaum2010iterated,borowsky,herlihyAdversaries,herlihyAdversaries-j,impossFDs,RRT08} facilitate impossibility results, and (although more restrictive) facilitate the analysis of protocols~\cite{gafniRrecursion}.
+We follow in this paper the approach of~\cite{GRH06} that used an iterated model to prove the separation result that set agreement can implement {renaming} but not vice-versa, and expect our result can be extended to a general model using simulations, as was done in~\cite{gafnirajsOPODIS10} for that separation result.
 For an overview of the use of to\-po\-lo\-gy to study computability, including the use of iterated models and simulations see~\cite{HerlihyKR2013}.

 Afek, Gafni and Lieber~\cite{yehudagafni} presented a wait-free protocol that implements consensus using $\binom{n}{2}$ safe-consensus black-boxes (and read/write registers).
-Since our implementation uses the weaker, iterated form of shared-memory, it is easier to prove correct.
-Safe-consensus was used in \cite{yehudagafni} to show that the $g$-tight-group-renaming task \cite{yehudagamzu} is as powerful as $g$-consensus.
+Since our implementation uses the iterated form of shared-memory, it is easier to prove correct.
+Safe-consensus was used in \cite{yehudagafni} to show that the $g$-tight-group-renaming task\footnote{In a tight group renaming task with group size $g$, $n$ processes with ids from a large domain $\{ 1, 2,\ldots,N \}$ are partitioned into $m$ groups with ids from a large domain $\{1, 2,\ldots, M \}$, with at most $g$ processes per group.
+A tight group renaming task renames groups from the domain $1\ldots M$ to $1\ldots l$ for $l \ll M$ , where all processors with the same initial group ID are renamed to the same new group ID, and no two different initial group ids are renamed to the same new group ID.} \cite{yehudagamzu} is as powerful as $g$-consensus.